Aixtron warns on 2012 profit on slow demand recovery

-FRANKFURT German chip equipment maker Aixtron (AIXGn.DE) warned it would post a bigger than expected 2012 operating loss after a sluggish recovery of demand forced it to write down the value of its inventory.
+FRANKFURT Oct 24 German chip equipment maker Aixtron warned it would post a bigger than expected 2012 operating loss after a sluggish recovery of demand forced it to write down the value of its inventory.

 "Despite the positive long-term outlook for the LED (light-emitting diode) industry, the existing stock held was inappropriately high in comparison to the current subdued level of demand in the market," Aixtron said in a statement early on Wednesday.